-1 EFRAG letter of 5 August 2011 on report on the Trustees Strategy Review
+1 EFRAG letter of 5 August 2011 on report on the Trustees Strategy Review.

-- draft standard in the taxonomy process without the taxonomy process driving the standard-setting process. - 13 EFRAG believes that the IASB Board should not have a role in the approval of the IFRS Taxonomy since this is for most members outside their scope of competence.
-We believe that approval should take place at competent senior staff level. - Q5 Request for Views: Do you have any views or comments on whether there are any other steps the IASB should take to ensure that it factors into its thinking changes in technology in ways in which it can maintain the relevance of IFRS? - The IASB should be open minded and monitor closely technological developments.
+- Regarding how the IASB could best support regulators in their efforts to improve digital access to general purpose financial statements, EFRAG notes that ESMA is at present carrying out consultations on the European Single Electronic Format.
+In EFRAG's view, a proper coordination and cooperation between the IFRS Foundation, ESMA and other regulators in the world should be ensured, so that no inconsistencies arise with the globally consistent digital implementation of IFRS, when digital reporting is developed in jurisdictions.
+One example is the European Single Electronic Reporting format that will be required from 1 January 2020 for issuers in the EU. - Q5 Request for Views: Do you have any views or comments on whether there are any other steps the IASB should take to ensure that it factors into its thinking changes in technology, in ways in which it can maintain the relevance of IFRS? - The IASB should be open minded and monitor closely technological developments.
 Technology is changing continuously and is driving and affecting the way financial information is handled in practice and how information is communicated.
-EFRAG welcomes the Trustees' suggestion to establish a network of experts to help and provide advice on how to monitor and assess changing technology and how the Foundation and/or the IASB should respond to, and where appropriate exploit, those changes.
+EFRAG welcomes the Trustees' suggestion to establish a network of experts to assist and provide advice on how to monitor and assess changing technology and how the Foundation and/or the IASB should respond to, and where appropriate exploit, those changes.
+However, while recognising that their remit may be different EFRAG recommends that the IFRS Foundation clarifies the relationship between this network of experts and the existing IFRS Taxonomy Consultative Group.